bpeterson1991/avesa/docs/PRODUCTION_ACCOUNT_SETUP_GUIDE.md

 # Production Account Setup Guide

+> **✅ SETUP COMPLETED** - This guide is maintained for historical reference.
+The production AWS account has been successfully created and configured for AVESA production workloads.

-This guide walks you through creating and configuring a dedicated AWS account for AVESA production workloads.
+This guide documents the process that was used to create and configure the dedicated AWS account for AVESA production workloads.

 ## Prerequisites